TotallyInformation/node-red-contrib-uibuilder/README.md

 - Any msg sent to a node instance is sent through unchanged to the UI via Socket.IO.
 NOTE that this may present security and/or performance issues.
 In particular, you should remove msg.res and msg.req objects as they are both very large and often contain circular references
-- Users can install front-end libraries using npm, these can be access in front-end code via the "vendor" path, see below.
-The list of libraries made available is set via Node-RED's settings.js file in `uibuilder.userVendorPackages`
+- Users can install front-end libraries using npm, these can be accessed in front-end code via the "vendor" path, see below.
+The list of libraries made available is set via Node-RED's settings.js file in `uibuilder.userVendorPackages` (Eventually, also via the nodes settings).

 ## Preference Tree